perivar/PresetConverter/PresetConverterProject/NIKontaktNKS/Kontakt-README.md

 ```

-2. text file ContentVersion.txt (optional, will be added to the container automatically with the default content version)
+1. text file `ContentVersion.txt` (optional, will be added to the container automatically with the default content version)

-3. The [Resources] directory (optional, an empty [Resources] directory will be automatically added to the container)
+2. The `[Resources]` directory (optional, an empty `[Resources]` directory will be automatically added to the container)
-Select the prepared files on the Total commander panel, call the packaging dialog (Alt + F5), select the “nicnt” item in the dropdown menu “Archiver” and pack the files into the NewLibrary.nicnt archive.
+Select the prepared files on the Total commander panel, call the packaging dialog (`Alt + F5`), select the “nicnt” item in the dropdown menu “Archiver” and pack the files into the `NewLibrary.nicnt` archive.
-After creating the container, you can open it, edit the ContentVersion.txt, NewLibrary.xml files, add and remove files from the [Resources] directory, etc.
+After creating the container, you can open it, edit the `ContentVersion.txt`, `NewLibrary.xml` files, add and remove files from the `[Resources]` directory, etc.

 The plugin guarantees the correct file structure of the nicnt-container, but its performance is no less determined by the correctness of the registration xml-data.